-The TSCT Academic Center, located on the third floor of the LRC, provides academic services and resources to help students achieve academic success.
-These services are available in person, online via Zoom and/or by phone per student request.
-Students are encouraged to reach out to us with any question.
-Request academic services by using the link on the Stevens Portal home page to Book a Virtual Appointment.
+The TSCT Academic Center and Learning Commons on Main are located on the third floor of the LRC and are staffed by Academic Coaches who provide academic services and resources to help students succeed.
+These services are available primarily in person, with options to connect online or by phone per student request.